engraimamughal/VaultIQ-AI/README.md

 - Track warranty details
 - Delete products when no longer needed

-All saved products are stored securely in the database.
+Product data is stored using Firebase Firestore.

 ---

 ## 🤖 AI Product Assistant

-VaultIQ AI provides an AI assistant that helps users with:
+VaultIQ AI includes an AI assistant that helps users with:

 - Product-related questions
 - Troubleshooting guidance